sznyk5252/NOPE/README.md

 This language was created to bridge the gap between simple, exact-match output checkers and complex, custom-written testing scripts.

-# Features
+# Key Features
-NOPE supports custom macros, loops, nested structures, comments, and objects.
+NOPE supports:
+- custom macros (as functions)
+- loops
+- nested structures
+- comments
+- variables.

 A major advantage of NOPE is that a single test file can seamlessly combine classic, static text (evaluated via exact match) with dynamic scripting elements.

+# Implementation
+Compiler writen in python evaluates NOPE to C++ code, that can be compiled using standard C++ compiler.